cccbr/runningatower/content/docs/080-bellchamber/index.md

 ![Low-side metal frame at Broadclyst, Devon](frame_350.jpg)

+{{<hint warning>}}
 Need to be clear about who is responsible whilst pointing out that ringers are often the only ones with regular access to parts of the church building and have a 'duty of care'.

 Bell chambers should never be visited alone.
 It is strongly advised that a second person, who is also suitably experienced, is present.
+{{</hint>}}

 ## Muffles

 ![(Older) leather fastening muffle](muffle_old_350.jpg) ![(Modern) Velcro fastening muffle](muffle_new_350.jpg)